A Voice of Reason

 Hodges is a long-time proponent of using surveillance video for loss prevention and risk mitigation, but also sees potential for employee engagement and training–so long as the right system is in place.

-Previously, the company implemented an on-premises surveillance system to keep a watchful eye on operations across each store, but quickly found it flawed and too cumbersome to be effective.
+Previously, the company implemented an on-premise surveillance system to keep a watchful eye on operations across each store, but quickly found it flawed and too cumbersome to be effective.
 In particular, the system experienced numerous outages and occasional downtime, creating blind spots across various aspects of the company’s locations.

 Hodges notes a number of instances including robberies, employee theft of thousands of dollars, and potential lawsuits from accidents in stores that could have been better addressed with a more dependable video solution in place.

 “The old system routinely failed us when we needed it most,” Hodges says.
 “It didn’t matter if we were investigating theft or an employee slipping and falling, we always seemed to be missing the coverage we needed.
 And when you have someone potentially stealing thousands of dollars a month from under your nose, but no way to prove it, that’s a huge problem.”